Water Flow Rate Calculations

 If you calculate the incorrect flow rate, there is a considerable knock-on effect that can lead to various parts of your design being non-compliant.

-What is the flow rate calculation?
+What is the water flow rate calculation?

 The flow rate you calculate, and size your whole system based upon, is called the Peak Flow Rate (PFR).